PrefectHQ/prefect/docs/guide/core_concepts/schedules.md

 #### Date clocks

-For more ad-hoc schedules, Prefect supplies a `DatesClock` that can be instantiated with all the events it should fire.
+For more ad-hoc schedules, Prefect provides a `DatesClock` that only fires on specific, user-provided dates.

 ```python
 from datetime import timedelta